dcbaker/jsonstreams/docs/source/api.rst

     :type message: str (python 3) or unicode (python 2)

-.. py:class:: ModifyWrongStreamError(message)
+.. py:exception:: ModifyWrongStreamError(message)

     An exception raised when trying to modify on object within the stream which is not in focus.

-    Because JSON is so strictly defined, and this module writes out all data into the stream immediately without building any intermediate data structures it is impossible to write into a parent while a sub-stream is opened.
+    Because JSON is so strictly defined, and this module writes out all data into the stream immediately without building any intermediate data structures, it is impossible to write into a parent while a sub-stream is opened.
 This exception will be raised in that case.

     It is not advised to handle this exception, it is almost certainly a